5 Sources

 2

 .
-Founded in 2019 by Tsinghua University researchers with backing from government funds and early investment from Alibaba Group Holding Ltd. and Tencent Holdings Ltd., the company is now transitioning from building customized AI solutions for business clients in China to offering its AI to global users1
+Founded in 2019 by Tsinghua University researchers with backing from government funds and early investment by Alibaba Group and Tencent Holdings, Zhipu is now transitioning from building customized AI solutions for business clients in China to offering its technology to global users1

 .
-The GLM-5 release follows a rapid series of updates, including version 4.7 last month and version 4.6 in September, demonstrating the accelerated pace of AI model development as Chinese companies work to catch up with their U.S. rivals3
+The release follows a series of updates including version 4.7 last month and version 4.6 in September, demonstrating rapid iteration as Chinese tech companies release a flurry of new models to capitalize on the AI boom and compete with U.S. rivals2

 .Summarized by